Introduction — MUST READ FIRST

 In order to generate the list of combinations quickly, this page uses sophisticated cutting-edge features that are only present in the latest Web browsers.
 The following are the best Web browsers to use in order to generate large sets of data (all browsers are free).

-Note: If you have Windows 7 or Vista on your computer, you should absolutely do the upgrade to Internet Explorer 9 (IE9), even if you will be using a different Web browser.
+Note: If you have Windows 7 or Vista on your computer, you should absolutely do the upgrade to the highest-possible version of Internet Explorer, even if you will be using a different Web browser.
 Leaving IE8 on your computer should not even be an option.

 - Google Chrome — www.google.com/chrome